Akshay107app/Version_Control/README.md

 - Add Remote Repository URL (Replace with your repository URL): **git remote add origin.(https://github.com/Akshay107app)**
 - Push Changes to GitHub: **git push -u origin main**

+## Version Control Systems
+- A version control system keeps track of the changes that we make to our files.
+- By VCS we know & track when the changes were made & who made it.

+In an organisation dealing with softwares, a Vcs is a key part of managing the code, **Files are usually Organised in Repositries**